The 4 Stages of Addiction Treatment: Steps to Recovery

 This phase of addiction recovery is the stage in which people take actual steps to change, and the physical process of recovery actually begins.
 It may consist of the person changing his or her surroundings or behavior, developing a fitness plan or diet, or checking in to an accredited rehabilitation program.

 This stage is the foundation for long-term sobriety.
 Making these changes not only “starts the ball rolling” in terms of the steps to recovering from addiction, it also builds confidence and creates a feeling of self-confidence.
-It also requires the most effort, but in the long term that can create the most feelings of satisfaction, because you’re finally “doing something.”
+It also requires the most effort, but in the long term that can create the most feelings of satisfaction, because one is finally “doing something.”

 During these early stages the individual can feel a great deal of vulnerability, because for many people it’s the first time they’ve allowed outsiders to look at their lives honestly.
 Fortunately, the feelings of satisfaction associated with finally taking action towards recovery often prove that their efforts and their feelings of vulnerability are more than worthwhile.